PatchworkOS da8a090

 Wrapper for reading a file directly using a path.

-Wrapper for reading a formatted string from a file directly using a path.
+Wrapper for reading an entire file directly into a null-terminated string.

 uint64_t writefile (const char *path, const void *buffer, uint64_t count, uint64_t offset)

-Wrapper for writing a file directly using a path.
+Wrapper for writing to a file directly using a path.

-uint64_t writefilef (const char *path, const char *_RESTRICT format,...)
+uint64_t swritefile (const char *path, const char *string)

-Wrapper for writing a formatted string to a file directly using a path.
+Wrapper for writing a null-terminated string directly to a file using a path.

 uint64_t seek (fd_t fd, int64_t offset, seek_origin_t origin)